lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 - **Advanced Selection Options**:

-  Search:
+  - Search:

     - Search by titles and descriptions
     - Debounced Search 🔍

-  Sort books by:
+  - Sort books by:

     - Book title
     - Author name
     - Publisher name

-  Filter books by:
+  - Filter books by:

     - Publishers
     - Authors
     - Average rating
     - Year published
     - Number of pages
     - Genres

+  - See how many books are in each selection when applying filters and disallow filtering by attributes that would result in no books.

 ## Folder structure 📂